Law, J.D.

 - Torts

-Upper-Division Options
+Upper-division Options

-Nearly two-thirds of the 91 credits required to graduate are elective courses.
+Nearly two-thirds of the 89 credits required to graduate are elective courses.
 Students who have completed the core curriculum select classes ranging from foundational bar preparation classes to highly specialized legal topics to supervised clinical practice.
 This allows students to custom design the majority of their law school education.
 Students may sample courses from various subject areas or specialize based on their individualized needs and interests.

 SLU's School of Law also offers opportunities for students to participate in (and receive credit for) one of three student-run law journals as well as develop critical legal skills in areas such as appellate advocacy, trial practice and client counseling.
 Students may choose to complete one of four concentration programs.